 Drinking water and eating hydrating foods can help keep your body stay hydrated overall and reduce fluid retention.

 How To Reduce Swelling During Pregnancy

 Reduce your sodium intake:

-Sodium intake leads to water retention, and fluid retention leads to swollen feet and ankles.
-So, try to limit high-salt foods, such as fast food meals, chips, and other processed foods if you want to reduce swelling during pregnancy.
+Sodium intake leads to water retention in pregnancy, and fluid retention leads to swollen feet and ankles.
+So, try to limit high-salt foods, such as fast food meals, chips, and avoid processed foods if you want to reduce swelling during pregnancy.